 DS 755.
-Project Management 3 credit hours
+Project Management (3).

 This hands-on and project-based technology course establishes fundamental guidelines for defining the process of project management and designing time-constrained projects.
 Covers core methodology for managing complex projects on time.
 Uses a software tool.
 Prerequisites: junior standing, advanced standing; students are strongly recommended to take DS 350 before taking DS 755.

 DS 850.
-Operations Management 3 credit hours
+Operations Management (3).

 Develops an understanding of the operations function in a business and how it interfaces with other major functions in business.
 Students gain an appreciation of the strategic importance of operations and how a firm can gain competitive advantage through world-class performance by operations in delivering high-quality, cost-competitive products and services.
 Builds a knowledge base of the concepts, tools and techniques related to designing, managing and improving operations.
 Helps managers, regardless of functional specialization, gain an operations perspective.
 Prerequisites: calculus and statistics.

 DS 875.
-Sprdsheet Modeling in Business 3 credit hours
+Spreadsheet Modeling in Business (3).

 Overview of decision making models used in various functions in business.
 Students learn to build and analyze the models in a spreadsheet and with different add-ins.
 Students acquire advanced analytical and spreadsheet skills that can make them better analysts regardless of their area of specialization.
-The course is example driven, covering various scenarios from business.
+Course is example driven, covering various scenarios from business.
 Prerequisite: DS 850 or instructor’s consent.

 DS 890.
-Seminar in Special Topics 1-3 credit hours
+Seminar in Special Topics (1-3).

-Repeatable with departmental consent.
+Repeatable for credit with departmental consent.

 DS 891.
-Directed Studies 1-5 credit hours
+Directed Studies (1-5).